qb1/orbit/readme.md

 - http://www.braeunig.us/space/orbmech.htm
 - https://en.wikipedia.org/wiki/Semi-major_and_semi-minor_axes
+- http://www.stargazing.net/kepler/kepler.html#twig03 for solving kepler's equation
 - Numerical integration seems to hold up to a 10s time step.
 At 100s, the moon escapes the earth's orbit.
 - The sun attracts the moon twice as much as the earth does, so the moon is actually orbiting the sun more than it does the earth.
-Chossing a satellite / primary relationship seems to depend on the desired computation (but a huge eccentricity is a good sign that no orbit is happening).
+Choosing a satellite / primary relationship seems to depend on the desired computation (but a huge eccentricity is a good sign that no orbit is happening).